pu2clr/SI4735/README.md

     }
 };

-MyCustomSI4735 radio; // your custom class based on SI4735 class
+MyCustomSI4735 radio; // the instance of your custom class based on SI4735 class

 void setup()
 {